 How much life insurance will cost depends on a range of factors, such as your age, your health, and what type of life insurance you choose.
 According to MoneySense, you can get a ten-year term life insurance from $17 a month or $193 per year if you are a healthy 35-year-old female and from $23 per month or $259 per year if you are male.

 For just over $100 more per year, you can get a twenty-year term life insurance.
-If you were looking for insurance that covers you for your whole life time, they cost around $287 for women and $338 for men.
+If you were looking for insurance that covers you for your whole lifetime, it costs around $287 for women and $338 for men.